Isfahan County

 Isfahan County (شهرستان اصفهان) is in Isfahan province, Iran.
 Its capital is the city of Isfahan.

 History

-After the 2006 National Census, the village of Qahjavarestan was elevated to the status of a city.
-After the 2011 census, the city of Khvorasgan became District 15 of the city of Isfahan, the village of Ziar rose to city status.
+The village of Qahjavarestan was converted to a city in 2007, and likewise the village of Ziar in 2012.
+The city of Isfahan annexed the city of Khvorasgan in 2015.

-Five districts were separated from Isfahan County in 2021: Bon Rud District (Note: Renamed the Central District of Varzaneh County) was renamed the Central District of Varzaneh County; Jarqavieh Olya and Jarqavieh Sofla (Note: Renamed the Central District of Jarqavieh County) Districts formed Jarqavieh County; Jolgeh District (Note: Renamed the Central District of Harand County) was renamed the Central District of Harand County; and Kuhpayeh District (Note: Renamed Tudeshk District of Kuhpayeh County) was renamed Tudeshk District in establishing Kuhpayeh County.
+In 2021, five districts were separated from Isfahan County in the establishment of four new counties: Bon Rud District (Note: Renamed the Central District of Varzaneh County) was renamed the Central District of Varzaneh County; Jarqavieh Olya and Jarqavieh Sofla (Note: Renamed the Central District of Jarqavieh County) Districts formed Jarqavieh County; Jolgeh District (Note: Renamed the Central District of Harand County) was renamed the Central District of Harand County; and Kuhpayeh District (Note: Renamed Tudeshk District in Kuhpayeh County) was renamed Tudeshk District in establishing Kuhpayeh County.

 Demographics

 Population

 At the time of the 2006 census, the county's population was 1,963,315 in 543,688 households.
 The following census in 2011 counted 2,174,172 people in 657,857 households.
 The 2016 census measured the population of the county as 2,243,249 in 707,870 households.